cloudspaceacademy/cloudspace-workshop/docs/serverless-on-aws.md

 Select each of the pixelated versions of the image ... you should have 5 (`8x8`, `16x16`, `32x32`, `48x48` and `64x64`)
 Click `Open`
 You browser will either open or save all of the images
-Open them one by one, starting with `8x8` and finally `64x64` in order ... notice how they are the same image, but less and less pixelated :)
+Open them one by one, starting with `8x8` and finally `64x64` in order ... notice how they are the same image, but less and less pixelated

-### Stage 6 - Cleanup
+## 🚀 Step-7-Cleanup

 Open the `pixelator` lambda function (https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions/pixelator?tab=code)
 Delete the function